-Many times we think about changing our body shape in two stages: We believe we need to do cardio first to lose weight and—only once we’re at our goal weight—then we should “tone up” by lifting weights.
+Lift weights to lose weight?
+When it comes to strength training and weight loss, we often think about changing our body shape in two stages: We believe we need to do cardio training first to lose weight and—only once we’re at our goal weight—then we should “tone up” by lifting weights.
 And while there’s nothing inherently wrong with this idea, you can get more bang for your buck by doing both at once!
-However, care should be taken while training with weighs, since you could easily cause yourself a shoulder injury and find that you need to help of a doctor from somewhere like ShoulderMD.

 That’s why you’ll see plenty of strength training in our Walk STRONG System (plus cardio, flexibility, brain fitness and more).
-Research shows that a combination of training, including resistance training, offers better, faster results, along with several other additional benefits.
+Research shows that a combination of training, including resistance training, offers better, faster results during your weight loss journey, along with several other additional benefits.

 Here are seven reasons you shouldn’t wait to start lifting weights: